 6. The band we call "Rage Quartet", recorded 12 songs on a tape that bore the band's name, and tried to get themselves a contract with a big record company.
 By the way, not all the songs from the tape will be released on the band's debut album.

-7. After the tape "toured" in several offices and the band performed many times at various clubs in Los Angeles for a year, the quartet signed a record deal with "Epic Records" which were the only label that agreed to all of the band's terms.
+7. After the tape "toured" in several offices and the band performed many times at various clubs in Los Angeles for a year, the quartet signed a record deal with "Epic Records" which was the only label that agreed to all of the band's terms.

 8. In 1992, "Rage" released their debut album bearing the band's name.
 The album was widely played on radio stations when the first single from it "Killing in the Name" broke the charts.
 The album itself reached number one on the Billboard charts and number 45 on the Billboard 200.
 Just as in the photo on the cover of the album, "Rage" shocked the world of music.

 9. Despite many rumors about the breakup of the "Rage Quartet", they released their second album "Evil Empire" in 1996.
 The album was a huge success and won first place on the Billboard 200, the band appeared with the song "Bulls on Parade" - the album's second single, on the SNL show and caused a great provocation in what was called the "SNL Flags Incident".

 10. In 1999, the Quartet released their third album, "The Battle of Los Angeles".
 Here too the album won first place in the Billboard 200, but in addition, it also gave the band a Grammy nomination for the Best Rock Album category.
 The album also entered Rolling Stone's all-time top 500 albums.
 This is the band's last studio album.